 The epidemiology of TB in Minnesota highlights the need to support global TB elimination strategies, as well as local TB prevention and control activities targeted to foreign-born persons.
 TB in Minnesota occurs primarily, although not exclusively, among foreign-born persons, with TB case-patients representing many countries of origin and varied cultural backgrounds.
 Although the incidence of TB in Minnesota is less than the national rate, the prevalence of drug-resistant TB in Minnesota is high, and extrapulmonary sites of disease are common, especially among foreign-born cases.
 The proportion of TB cases occurring in persons under 5 years of age in Minnesota exceeds the comparable figure nationally, with many of these children being born to foreign-born parents.
 These trends suggest that the incidence of TB in Minnesota is not likely to decrease in the foreseeable future.

-- Note: For up to date infromation see: Tuberculosis (TB)
+- Note: For up to date information see: Tuberculosis (TB)

 - Go to full issue: Annual Summary of Communicable Diseases Reported to the Minnesota Department of Health, 2006